SF-Nexus/SF-Nexus.github.io/content/Models/_index.md

 ![image](/images/bertopic_plot.png)

 To get a closer look at the topics, we can extract and visualize the top words per topic.
-Here is a bar chart visualization of the top words appearing in the top 8 topics occuring in the corpus:
+Here is a bar chart visualization of the top words appearing in the top 8 topics occurring in the corpus:

 ![image](/images/bertopic_topwords.png)